kg5388643-art/SQL-Data-Analysis-Task-1/README.md

 ```sql
 SELECT * FROM Students;
 ```
-## Query 1: Display All Student Records
+## Result 1: Display All Student Records
 ![Select All Queries](Select%20all%20queries.png)
 ### Explanation
 This query displays all records from the Students table.
 ### Explanation
 This query retrieves all records from the Students table.
 ---
 ## Query 2: Average Score in Each Subject
 ### SQL Query
 ```sql
 SELECT
 AVG(MathScore) AS Avg_Math,